What is Gastroparesis?

 - Eating several, small meals a day

 - Procedures such as Botox injections and balloon dilation.
-These can help if the area from the stomach to the small intestine is too narrow.
+These can help if the area from the stomach to the small intestine is too narrow or not functioning properly.

 - A feeding tube that delivers food directly into the small intestine.
 This is used when gastroparesis is so severe that the child cannot keep any food or liquids down.

 Most children with gastroparesis get relief from their symptoms with careful treatment.
 The symptoms eventually go away in many cases.
-Gastroparesis is a chronic, long-term condition for some children.
+Gastroparesis in patients with hypermobility usually improves after adolescence.
+But gastroparesis can be a chronic, long-term condition for some children.
 Your child’s care team will help you and your child manage the symptoms of gastroparesis and experience the best health possible.